 - 1. For-credit certificate programs must be approved by the Dean of the school or college offering the certificate.
 Approval processes are determined by the school or college. - A graduate certificate can be created within the home school/college or in affiliation with the Graduate School.
 Programs affiliated with the Graduate School are subject to review and approval by the Graduate School Dean and Graduate Council.
 Contact the Dean of the Graduate School for more information on this process. - 3.
-In some cases, approval by the Higher Learning Commission is required before students can enroll in the program (see CAP 1038A).
-This is most likely to occur when the certificate is not associated with an existing degree program and new courses have been developed for the certificate program.
-HLC approval is coordinated by the Associate Vice Chancellor for Academic Affairs and may take three months or longer to obtain.
-The HLC approval process will be initiated after the program has been approved by the dean and appropriate faculty body.
+In rare cases, approval by the Higher Learning Commission is required before students can enroll in the program (see CAP 1038A).
+This is coordinated by the Associate Vice Chancellor for Academic Affairs.